Verbosity Specifiers

 • Type stability: Eliminates type instabilities that can hurt performance

-• Compile-time optimization: Allows the compiler to generate more efficient code
+• Compile-time optimization: Allows the compiler to constant-fold logging branches when the specifier is a constant

 Configuring Message Categories